JusticeIL/S-Emulator1/readme.md

    ```

 > 🔥 **Important:**
+> This project requires Java 21 or later (Oracle JDK).
 > The emulator only supports `.xml` program files that conform to a provided XML Schema (`.xsd`).

 ---